December 14, 2021

 EdTech Partnerships Develop Job Ready Skills

 Solving unemployment and hiring shortages in America requires edtech research, investments, partnerships, and new alliances between companies, colleges and nonprofit organizations.
-These partnerships will create career-ready workers, build a more diverse workforce and give Americans a fair chance at work.
+These partnerships will create job ready workers, build a more diverse workforce and give Americans a fair chance at work.

 career ready